Nathan Marcus Adler: Legacy

-Adler Street, in London E1, was named after him; the Jewish Institute (a reading-room) and two synagogues formerly stood there, until the area was destroyed in The Blitz.
+Adler Street, in London E1, was named after him; the Jewish Institute—a reading room—and two synagogues formerly stood there until the area was destroyed in The Blitz.

 His eldest son, Marcus Nathan Adler (1837–1911), was involved in scholarly activities such as writing, editing, and translating.
-For instance, in 1907 his critical text, translation, and commentary of Benjamin of Tudela's important medieval manuscript, The Itinerary of Benjamin of Tudela, was published (see below at "Sources").
+For instance, in 1907, his critical translation of and commentary on Benjamin of Tudela's medieval manuscript, The Itinerary of Benjamin of Tudela, was published (see below at "Sources").

-Adler's younger son Hermann Adler (1839–1911) was also a distinguished rabbi: head of a congregation in Bayswater during his father's lifetime, Adler's assistant from the time Adler's health began to deteriorate in 1879, and his successor as Chief Rabbi.
+Adler's middle son, Hermann Adler (1839–1911), was also a distinguished rabbi: he was head of a congregation in Bayswater during his father's lifetime, Adler's assistant from the time Adler's health began to deteriorate in 1879, and his successor as Chief Rabbi.

-His youngest son, Elkan Nathan Adler (1861–1946), was a renowned author, lawyer, historian, and collector of Jewish books and manuscripts.
-Adler was among the first to explore the Cairo Genizah, and eventually brought over 25,000 manuscript fragments back to England.
+His youngest son, Elkan Nathan Adler (1861–1946), was an author, lawyer, historian, and collector of Jewish books and manuscripts.
+Adler was among the first to explore the Cairo Genizah, bringing over 25,000 manuscript fragments back to England.